begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

        V.LINE = 'QWE' : 'RTY'
        CRT V.LINE                   ;*  QWERTY

-To extract a substring from a string use brackets:
+To extract a substring from a string use square brackets:

        V.LINE = 'QWERTY'
        CRT V.LINE[1,2]              ;*  QW